Roboadvisors: What Are They and Are They Right For Your Investments?

 Account minimum: $500

-One of the latest companies to get in on the roboadvisor craze is Marcus — which is a division of Goldman Sachs.
-Earlier this year, the brand debuted its Marcus Invest platform, which offers three main investment strategies and more than 50 managed portfolios of stock and bond ETFs.
+One of the newer companies to get in on the roboadvisor craze is Marcus — which is a division of Goldman Sachs.
+Last year, the brand debuted its Marcus Invest platform, which offers three main investment strategies and more than 50 managed portfolios of stock and bond ETFs.
 It also includes such features as “tax-smart management.”
-While the standard advisory fee for Marcus Invest is 0.35%, if your portfolio includes Goldman Sachs ETFs, the fees from those ETF fees will be credited against your advisory fee (up to the total amount of your advisory fee).
+Previously, Marcus’ model included charging a 0.35% management fee but offered credits on ETF fees for those who held Goldman Sachs Asset Management.
+Now, however, the company has lowered its fee to 0.25% while discontinuing that fee reimbursement.
+Nevertheless, that feature will remain through the end of 2022.
+On top of that, Marcus recently dropped its minimum initial investment from $1,000 to just $5.

 Management/Advisory fee: Essential: $1 a month, Plus: $5 a month ($54 a year), Executive: $9 a month ($97 a year)